rabanti-github/NanoXLSX/README.md

  }
 ```

-## Further References
+## :link: Further References

 See the full **API-Documentation** at: [https://rabanti-github.github.io/NanoXLSX/](https://rabanti-github.github.io/NanoXLSX/).

-The [demo project](https://github.com/rabanti-github/NanoXLSX/tree/master/Demo) contains 18 simple use cases.
-You can find also the full documentation in the [Documentation-Folder](https://github.com/rabanti-github/NanoXLSX/tree/master/docs) (html files or single chm file) or as C# documentation in the particular .CS files.

-Note: The demo project of the .NET Standard version is identical and only links to the .NET >=4.5 version files.
+The **[Demo Project](https://github.com/rabanti-github/NanoXLSX.Demo)** contains 27 examples covering various use cases.
+The demo project is maintained in a separate repository.

 See also: [Getting started in the Wiki](https://github.com/rabanti-github/NanoXLSX/wiki/Getting-started)